dkypuros/model-deployment-scenarios/README.md

    - Both the application and inference processes are cloud-based, making use of the cloud's foundational models or the custom-tuned models with corporate data.

 In both Use Case 1A and 1B, the primary distinction lies in where the inference occurs and how the model is managed post-training—locally in 1A with potential open-source models, or entirely in the cloud in 1B with proprietary or more complex models.
 This decision impacts the flexibility, data sovereignty, and integration with other cloud services for the customer.

+## Why Use Case 1B?

+### Strategic Value in Use Case 1B: Embracing Public Cloud Ecosystem and Multi/Hybrid Cloud Environments

+#### **Leveraging the Public Cloud Ecosystem**

+Use Case 1B strategically emphasizes utilizing the rich ecosystem of services available in the public cloud.
+The rationale includes:

+1. **Access to Advanced Services:**
+   - The customer benefits from a wide array of services around training and inference exclusive to the public cloud.
+   - These services enhance the AI model's capabilities, offering advanced functionalities that may not be readily available or feasible in a local environment.

+2. **Governance and Privacy Confidence:**
+   - Customers have confidence in the governance and privacy measures implemented in public clouds.
+   - This trust is crucial for handling sensitive corporate data during training and inference processes.

+3. **Financially Advantageous:**
+   - The arrangement with the public cloud provider is financially favorable.
+   - It offers a cost-effective solution for the customer while being profitable for the cloud provider.

+#### **Red Hat OpenShift's Role in Enhancing Use Case 1B**

+Red Hat OpenShift provides a significant advantage in this scenario by:

+1. **Bridging Multi and Hybrid Cloud Environments:**
+   - OpenShift allows for seamless integration across multiple cloud environments.
+   - This flexibility is vital for organizations that operate in multi-cloud or hybrid cloud settings.

+2. **Facilitating Open Source Integration:**
+   - OpenShift's compatibility with various open source tools and software enhances the customer's ability to operate in diverse cloud contexts.
+   - This open source integration empowers customers to customize and extend their cloud capabilities.

+3. **Enhancing Service Extension:**
+   - Customers can extend unique services to other clouds or back to their premises using open source technologies.
+   - OpenShift offers a streamlined and efficient way to enhance and personalize the customer's cloud experience.

+In summary, Use Case 1B strategically positions the customer to take full advantage of the public cloud's extensive service ecosystem.
+This approach is supported by the confidence in cloud governance and privacy, financially advantageous arrangements, and the utilization of Red Hat OpenShift to bridge and enhance operations across multi and hybrid cloud environments.
+The customer thus gains a versatile, powerful, and customizable AI and cloud solution.